emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has mood based recs, recs based on what you watch, genre filters, franchise collections and similar movies on pages.  ✔️
 1. Disabling ads (bottom left of site) removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site works well and looks good on mobile. ✔️
-1. Site does have a custom player (first is theirs). ✔️
+1. Site does have a custom movie-web player. ✔️
 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***